7 home value estimator websites compared

 Next steps

-Automated home value estimators can be useful for providing a rough idea of a home’s value, but they can’t replace the human expertise of a real estate agent or professional appraiser.
-Whether you’re looking to buy a home or sell a home, work with an agent who knows your local market well to get a better understanding of the home’s value.
+Automated home value estimators are useful, but they can’t replace the human expertise of a real estate agent or professional appraiser.
+Whether you’re looking to buy a new home or sell your current home, work with an agent who knows your local market well to get a better understanding of the home’s value.

 FAQs